mlh123/BlogPostings/_recipes/recipe5.md

 4. Place the Salmon on a shallow baking tray and brush with any residual marinade in the bowl.
 5. Grill for 8 to 10 minutes, until the salmon is opaque and the top glistening and golden brown.
 6. Serve with rice or noodles and vegetables.

+Here is a link to the orignal recipe at *[ABasicCook.](http://www.abasiccook.com/?space-recipes=lime-and-honey-salmon)*